 The rate of calcination is related to retention time inside the kiln and the operating temperature.
 Refractory internals can assist in improving kiln efficiency by recovering heat from the kiln exhaust gas.

 Part 3.
 Estimating the severity of abrasive conditions

 Part 4.
 Monolithic refractories designed for abrasive conditions

 This process increases productivity and reduces the fuel ratio for the lime product.

-Since the rate of calcination is related to retention time inside the kiln and the operating temperature, refractory internals can assist in improving kiln efficiency, increase production and reduce the fuel ratio for lime product.
-The discharge zone of a modern lime kiln usually contains a dam construction to increase retention time of the lime in the kiln.
+The discharge zone of a modern lime kiln usually contains a dam construction.
+Dam construction is used to increase the retention time of the lime in the kiln.

-Basic magnesia brick are more compatible with lime, resist fluxing and offer extended lining reliability.
-Greenfree KF, features a high content of spinel and gives significantly lower shell temperatures due to improved thermal conductivity.
+Basic magnesia brick is more compatible with lime, resist flexing, and offer extended lime rotary kiln lining reliability.
+Greenfree KF features a high content of spinel and gives significantly lower shell temperatures due to improved thermal conductivity.
 Rescomag 85 is the best option for harsh conditions within the burning zone.

 60% to 70% alumina brick linings are the most common brick types in the calcining zones.
 Rescal 70D offers consistent, economic performance while maintaining good alkali resistance and positive reheat property for improved lining stability.
 Seneca 60Ps high quality offers improved abrasion resistance at a competitive cost.

 Phosphate-bonds give alumina brick high mechanical strength and exceptional abrasion resistance at high temperatures.
 Alumex P-85-HS is an 80% alumina class burned phosphate-bonded brick.
 Alumex P-85-HS is effective in charging zones of long rotary lime kilns.
 Alumex P-85-HS is also effective for the kiln shell linings where heat exchangers are employed.